 Karsten Windt was 1st violinist with the Deutsche Symphony Berlin (DSO) from 1991 until 2011.
 He performed regularly in the Berlin Philharmonic Hall, took part in many recordings (winning a Grammy with his orchestra in 2011 under the baton of Kent Nagano) and maintained a busy world-wide touring schedule.
 He also joined the Berlin State Opera, Montreal Symphony, London Philharmonic, Oslo and Valencia Operas, the Hamburg Radio Symphony and many other orchestras as a freelance player.
 Karsten received his Masters degree from the Universität der Künste in his hometown of Berlin, attended masterclasses with Nathan Milstein, and spent two years of postgraduate studies at the Guildhall School in London with Yfrah Neaman and David Takeno.
 Founding director of the Akanthus Ensemble Berlin, he performed and recorded chamber music, including Argentinian Tango and Russian Folk Music, and organized special food and music events with The Ritz Carlton Berlin, Ristorante Tristan in Mallorca and several private clubs in Berlin and Hamburg.
 Following invitations to play and narrate for Forest Hill Musical Days in San Francisco, Karsten started the chamber music series "Salon Classique" in the Bay Area and moved to California in 2011, establishing himself as an independent violinist, chamber musician and teacher.
-He directs the Advanced Chamber Music program at Marin Academy in San Rafael and performs with many local Bay Area Orchestras and chamber groups.
+For the past five years he directed the Advanced Chamber Music program at Marin Academy in San Rafael.
+He currently performs with many local Bay Area Orchestras and chamber groups while maintaining a private violin studio.
 In his free time, Karsten pursues his passion for sailing.